26/11/2024

 RFID tracking for inventory management

-The fact that each component is traceable also benefits the goods receipt.
-Costs become more transparent, processes along the value stream can be optimized.
+The fact that each component is traceable also benefits goods receipt.
+Costs become more transparent and processes along the value stream can be optimised.
 Product counterfeits are easier to identify.
-The use of RFID cables makes them completely impossible: once a cable connector is cut off, it can not be reused - because each RFID chip has a unique ID.
-The RFID cable ties guarantee the authenticity of the information stored on them.

 RFID tracking for wind turbines